-in a text object with a duration of 10 seconds. not provided with control characters, the entire Ild fade in and out as specified by the text n setting.
+Example 2: Two lines of text, the second line appears with a delay is located in a text object with a duration of 10 seconds.
+If it were not provided with control characters, the entire text would fade in and out as specified by the text animation setting.